BogdanP17/Online-Quiz-Game/README.md

 # Online Quiz Game

 We are glad to announce that we have the best online quiz in sport domain.
-The app is running smooth and is fun to paly it.
+The app is running smoothly and is fun to play it.

 ## User Stories

-- As a casual user, i want that the quiz is interactive and easy to play.
+- As a casual user, I want that the quiz is interactive and easy to play.
-- As a regular user i want the quiz to be chellengeble.
+- As a regular user, I want the quiz to be chellengeble.

 # Futures